A New Approach to Jewish Creativity

 Jeff Kasowitz, Co-Founder & Executive Director, is a social innovator, musician and community builder.
 Jeff served as Vice President for the national education reform organization City Year.
 In 2014, he co-taught a course on Leadership and Collaboration at the Harvard Graduate School of Education.
 A guitarist and singer, Jeff writes and performs his original music inspired by Jewish texts and liturgy and just released his first album, Arba'im Shanah.
 Jeff served as a prayer leader and board member of Nehar Shalom Community Synagogue and was Chief Strategist for The Boston Tree Party, an urban agricultural and participatory public art project.
 A 2017 Joshua Venture Fellow and a past PresenTense Fellow and Environmental Leadership Fellow, Jeff holds MBA and MPH degrees from UC Berkeley.

-The Jewish Studio Project is proud to have been selected into the UpStart Accelerator, Joshua Venture Dual Investment Fellowship, and the Open Dor Project.
+The Jewish Studio Project is proud to have been selected into the UpStart Accelerator, Joshua Venture Dual Investment Fellowship, the Open Dor Project, and Slingshot 2017.